Time Is Money: A Guide to Claiming Attorney Fees

 Notably, these factors have been the subject of nationwide discussion by both courts and academics, and are generally considered when determining what constitutes a “reasonable fee.”
 However, the weight given to various factors in a given case will depend in part on the nature of the underlying claims and the evidence presented.

-Key Considerations When Seeking Attorneys’ Fees
+Key Considerations When Seeking Attorney Fees

-1. Fees must usually be requested in a pleading along with a representation that the client is obligated to pay counsel reasonable attorneys’ fees.
+1. Fees must usually be requested in a pleading along with a representation that the client is obligated to pay counsel reasonable attorney fees.
 Likewise, specifying the basis for claiming pleading fees is recommended.

 2. It’s best if the terms of the client’s obligation to pay fees are detailed in a written letter.
 The letter should note the rates that will be charged, whether rates will increase over time, when bills will be rendered and whether interest on past-due amounts will be levied.
 When making a judicial determination of a reasonable fee, courts will look carefully at the terms of engagement.